 By now you’ve likely heard the tale of the Portland duo who met when a man poured his neighbor a glass of Ovum’s Big Salt an entire floor beneath him, out the window in NW Portland in April.
-There’s no shortage of acts of kindness among Oregon winemakers, too, as chronicled here in Wine Enthusiast in late March 2020, and more creative measures Oregon winemakers are taking in response to coronavirus closures are here:
+There’s no shortage of acts of kindness among Oregon winemakers, too, as chronicled here in Wine Enthusiast in late March 2020, and more creative measures Oregon winemakers are taking in response to COVID here:

 Bob Morus, OWB Chairman and founder of Phelps Creek Vineyards presented a $1,500 donation to FISH, the Hood River Community Food Bank.
 In April he drove from The Gorge to Woodinville, WA to deliver 42 cases of his wine to help with The Herbfarm’s Seattle Covid-19 healthcare worker dinners.
 The campaign to raise funds for dinners for hospital caregivers is here.